-Additionally, even if one of our vaccine candidates receives regulatory approval, successful commercialization depends on our ability to effectively scale up our in-house manufacturing capabilities and those of our manufacturing partners and contractors.
+Additionally, even if one of our product candidates receives regulatory approval, successful commercialization depends on our ability to effectively scale up our in-house manufacturing capabilities and those of our manufacturing partners and contractors.
 Although we have a dedicated manufacturing facility in Pleasanton, we do not have sufficient manufacturing infrastructure to support a global roll-out of our product candidates on our own.
-We may not be able to timely and effectively produce our vaccine candidates, if approved, in adequate quantities to address global demand.
-We have not previously had a commercial launch of any vaccine product and doing so in a pandemic environment with an urgent, critical global need creates additional challenges.
-We cannot guarantee that any of these new challenges and requirements will be met in a timely manner or at all.
+We may not be able to timely and effectively produce our product candidates, if approved, in adequate quantities to address global demand.
+We have not previously had a commercial launch of any product, and we cannot guarantee that we will be able to meet any of the related challenges and requirements in a timely manner or at all.

-Finally, we and our CMOs may experience manufacturing and raw material sourcing difficulties due to resource constraints, as a result of labor disputes or unstable political environments, or due to the impact of the COVID-19 pandemic.
+Finally, we and our CMOs may experience manufacturing and raw material sourcing difficulties due to resource constraints, as a result of labor disputes or unstable political environments, or due to the impact of a public health crisis such as the COVID-19 pandemic.
 If we or our CMOs were to encounter any of these difficulties, our ability to provide our product candidates to patients in clinical trials, or to provide product for the treatment of patients once approved, would be jeopardized.